-Your Neighbours’ Trees Matter As Much As Your Own
+Why Do Your Neighbours’ Trees Matter as Much as Your Own?

 When you move into your new home and decide to make changes, especially regarding flora and fauna, it can be beneficial to discuss any tree-related issues with your neighbours.
 This can be especially important if you plan on hiring arborists to assist with tree care and believe their services might impact other people’s properties in some way.

 Being aware of your legal requirements is also crucial, such as not interfering with your neighbours’ enjoyment of their land.
 Relating to trees, this can mean that your trees shouldn’t become a problem for them, and vice versa.